What’s in this article

 What are the Advantages of the Fintech Industry in Malaysia?

-Anyone who is interested in making a FinTech investment in Malaysia will soon discover the many advantages possessed by the country’s burgeoning fintech industry.
+Anyone interested in making a FinTech investment in Malaysia will soon discover the many advantages possessed by the country’s burgeoning fintech industry.
 These include:

 Fintech in Malaysia and Islamic Finance

 A stunning 60.3% of the people living in Malaysia are Muslim.
-Therefore, they require a form of fintech which is compatible with their religious beliefs.
-The large population of Muslims in Malaysia as well as other Southeast Asian nations has brought about the need for expansion and growth of fintech companies which are involved in Islamic finance.
+Therefore, they require a form of fintech that is compatible with their religious beliefs.
+The large population of Muslims in Malaysia as well as other Southeast Asian nations has brought about the need for the expansion and growth of fintech companies that are involved in Islamic finance.

 Malaysia has taken advantage of this fact; today, many of Malaysia’s fintech companies have involved themselves in Islamic finances.
 The country has also hosted several Islamic start-ups from abroad as well as their initiatives.